hdon/putty-known-hosts/README.md

 [1] client by Simon Tatham.

 You can also un-hash hostnames interactively by typing a matching host into the search box.
-This can be useful as an intermediate step in importing to PuTTY because PuTTY's known hosts records don't appear to support hashing (or at least, it isn't the default option.)
+This can be useful as an intermediate step in importing OpenSSH-format `known_hosts` entries into PuTTY because PuTTY's known hosts records don't appear to support hashing (or at least, it isn't the default option.)

 It has extremely limited support for keys (2048-bit RSA keys are the only ones that have been tested.)